School Programs

 A range of year-round programs and hands-on historic activities will complement the curriculum and make a lasting impression on children of all ages.

-Our award-winning open-air museum, authentic setting and costumed 'historical characters' bring Alberta's history to life.
-Dynamic interpreters and an enchanting environment offer a unique opportunity for active and experiential learning.
+Our award-winning open-air museum, authentic setting and costumed interpreters bring Alberta's history to life.
+Dynamic presentations and an enchanting environment offer a unique opportunity for active and experiential learning.

 • All programs must be booked in advance